samuelaguilera/fresh-forms-for-gravity/readme.txt

 = I want to enable ACF support =

 ACF fields of the following types are supported as standalone fields and also as subfields of a Flexible Content or Repeater field: Text, Text Area, WYSIWYG.

-To enable ACF support add the following line to your theme's functions.php file or a custom functionality plugin.

-`add_filter( 'freshforms_acf_support', '__return_true' );`
+But this is disabled by default.

+To enable ACF support go to the settings page at Forms > Settings > Fresh Forms.

 = I want Fresh Forms to run for certain posts where I'm embedding forms using an embed method that is not supported. =

+Starting with Fresh Forms 1.5 you can add a list of pages or posts IDs where you would like to force Fresh Forms to run by going to Forms > Settings > Fresh Forms.

-Starting with Fresh Forms 1.3.1 you can use the freshforms_post_has_gform filter in your theme functions.php file or a custom fucntionatliy plugin to pass Fresh Forms an array containing the ID of the posts where you want it to run without performing the usual automatic detection of forms.
+You could also add the freshforms_post_has_gform filter in your theme functions.php file or a custom fucntionatliy plugin to pass Fresh Forms an array containing the ID of the pages/posts where you want it to run without performing the usual automatic detection of forms.

 The following example would exclude posts with ID 1 and 8: